Texas v. Johnson: Legislative history

 On July 20, 2016, Gregory Lee Johnson was again arrested for burning the American flag during the Republican National Convention, which was being held in Cleveland, Ohio.
-Prosecutors eventually dropped the charges in January 2017, and the city of Cleveland agreed to pay Johnson $225,000 in settlements.
+Prosecutors dropped the charges in January 2017 and the city of Cleveland agreed to pay Johnson $225,000 in settlements.

+In August 2025, President Trump issued an executive order directing the Department of Justice to prosecute certain instances of flag burning under federal law, despite its First Amendment protection, by more stringently enforcing laws prohibiting the burning of items in public spaces.
+The order seeks to impose penalties including up to one year of imprisonment.
+Legal scholars noted that the directive is likely to face significant constitutional challenges and could return the question to the Supreme Court.
+Other scholars argued the order exceeded presidential authority because the power to create criminal penalties rests with Congress and the states.